The Importance of Customer Service in Marketing: How to Turn Interactions Into Income

 Why This Matters (And Why I Know It Works)

 I’m Willis.
 I run Another Monday, a Baltimore-based creative marketing agency.
 But I didn’t start out in marketing.
-I started with a camera, grinding as a photographer over 15 years ago.
+I started with a camera, grinding as a photographer for over 15 years.

-Since then, I’ve owned and operated four different service-based businesses, worked with hundreds more, and helped them generate leads, reviews, and real momentum—not with gimmicks, but with service that actually means something.
+Since then, I’ve owned and operated four different service-based local businesses, worked with hundreds more, and helped them generate leads, reviews, and real momentum—not with gimmicks, but with all the learnings and real world experience from running my own.

 And that?
 That’s the kind of marketing that actually works.
 Exceptional customer service isn’t difficult, especially if you build it into your systems.